bucs110a0spring22/final-project-isabeltozer1/README.md

 ## Program Design *(Backend Specialist)*

 * Non-Standard libraries
-    * pymunk is a non-standard library we are using for physics with the falling climber motion
+    * pymunk is a non-standard library we are using for physics with the falling climber motion, we did not end up implementing this however
     * For each additional module you should include
         * url for the module documentation
         * a short description of the module
 * Class Interface Design
-    * << A simple drawing that shows the class relationships in your code (see below for an example). >>
+    * see drawing in assets folder
         * ![class diagram](assets/class_diagram.jpg)
     * This does not need to be overly detailed, but should show how your code fits into the Model/View/Controller paradigm.
 * Classes